KevinWMatthews/blog_jekyll/_drafts/matching-in-rust.md

 }
 ```

-This works fine.
-Using the value again fails to compile:
+Note that using the value again fails to compile:

 ```rust
 match maybe_number {